- SCLS HQ

 - Spring Green Public Library - Closed until further notice, but offering curbside pickup.

-- Stoughton Public Library – Opening July 6, but offering curbside pickup.
+- Stoughton Public Library – Postponed reopening until at least July 20, but offering curbside pickup.

 - Sun Prairie Public Library – Opened June 15 with express service, and still offering curbside pickup.